 Program overview

-The Double Degree program is structured to provide a comprehensive education over a five-year period.
-Students will engage in a variety of learning experiences that include:
+The Double Degree program is structured to provide a comprehensive education over a four-year period, allowing students to earn two degrees simultaneously.
+The program includes:

 Featured Experiences